-Gym injury claims aren’t rare, and the numbers prove it.
-Two in five Britons (41%) admit they’ve been injured while working out, and 12% ended up in A&E afterward.
+A gym accident can happen to anyone, whether you are lifting weights, using cardio machines, or attending fitness classes.
+Gym injury claims are more common than many people realise.
+Two in five Britons (41%) report experiencing a workout-related injury, with 12% requiring treatment at A&E afterwards.
 Gyms are now among the top causes of nearly two million sports-related emergency visits the NHS sees each year.

-And those injuries aren’t always “just part of the game.”
-When negligence is involved, you have the right to fight back, and Claim Time Solicitors has turned hundreds of these so-called “shared-blame” cases into five-figure payouts.
+These injuries are not always an inevitable part of working out.
+In cases involving negligence, injured gym users may have the right to seek compensation through a gym accident claim.
+Claim Time Solicitors has turned hundreds of these so-called “shared-blame” cases into five-figure payouts.

 What’s in this Blog